 Trade credits make full value trading possible.
 Businesses exchange their products or services at full value, but generally with significantly lower variable costs.
 This results in increased profitability.
 Barter is particularly beneficial to businesses with excess goods or services, especially if those products are perishable.

-When selecting an exchange, contact an industry trade association such as International Reciprocal Trade Association for a list of member groups.
+When selecting an exchange, contact an industry trade association such as the International Reciprocal Trade Association for a list of member groups.
 Then, do some digging:

 How to Establish a Trading Partnership

 The most fruitful bartering partnerships typically start with an organized plan.
-Veteran barterers are likely to make a list of products they need, but are unable or unwilling to purchase with cash.
+Veteran barterers are likely to make a list of products they need but are unable or unwilling to purchase with cash.
 They also will identify possible trading partners.
 These may include business associates, existing customers and members of local exchanges.
 Once the lists are in place, they will: